 General Admission: £9.50

-Exhibition by CHAT Hong Kong, produced in association with Japan House London
+Exhibition by Centre for Heritage, Arts and Textile (CHAT), Hong Kong, produced in association with Japan House London